EazuMC/Language/README.md

-# LanguageAPI
+# Language
-The LanguageAPI for the EazuMC network.
+The language files for the EazuMC network.